-We have filed with the Securities and Exchange Commission (the "SEC") a registration statement on Form S-3, as required by the Securities Act, with respect to the common stock we propose to sell in this offering.
+We have filed with the Securities and Exchange Commission, or the SEC, a registration statement on Form S-3, as required by the Securities Act of 1933, with respect to the common stock we propose to sell in this offering.
 Portions of the registration statement not included in this prospectus and the exhibits and schedules attached to the registration statement contain additional relevant information about us and our common stock.
-In addition, we file reports, proxy statements and other information with the SEC as required by the Exchange Act.
+In addition, we file reports, proxy statements and other information with the SEC as required by the Securities Exchange Act of 1934.
 You may read and copy this information at the following locations of the SEC: